Can Remote Patient Monitoring Improve Hypertension Control?

 There are two distinct blood pressure monitoring methods: invasive and noninvasive.
 Invasive monitoring surgically places a pressure sensor into the arterial blood vessels to measure blood pressure directly and continuously.
 Conversely, noninvasive methods involve external blood pressure monitoring techniques such as FDA-cleared wired or wireless automatic blood pressure monitoring devices.

 Noninvasive devices include wireless intelligent watches, smart bracelets, blood pressure cuff devices, and more.
-Using cellular or Bluetooth technology, data is automatically transmitted to a physician via a health hub, smartphone, or tablet.
+Cellular or Bluetooth technology automatically transmits data to a physician via a health hub, smartphone, or tablet.

 Once a patient takes their blood pressure reading with the remote patient monitoring telehealth device, data is immediately transmitted, allowing it to be observed and evaluated in real-time.
-Thus, simultaneously enabling a physician to implement remote interventions such as medication adjustment or health guidance.
+Thus, it enables physicians to implement remote interventions such as medication adjustment or health guidance.

 Remote Patient Monitoring for Hypertension – Devices